rust-lang/book/nostarch/chapter03.md

 }
 ```

-Although arrays can be useful because they’re a primitive type and therefore
+Arrays are useful when you want your data allocated on the stack rather than
+the heap (we will discuss the stack and the heap more in Chapter 4), or when
+you want to ensure you always have a fixed number of elements.
+They aren’t as
-can be very fast to use, they aren’t as flexible as the vector type.
-The vector
+flexible as the vector type, though.
+The vector type is a similar collection
-type is a similar collection type provided by the standard library that *is*
+type provided by the standard library that *is* allowed to grow or shrink in
-allowed to grow or shrink in size.
-If you’re unsure whether to use an array or
+size.
+If you’re unsure whether to use an array or a vector, you should probably
-a vector, you should probably use a vector: Chapter 8 discusses vectors in more
+use a vector: Chapter 8 discusses vectors in more detail.
-detail.

 An example of when you might want to use an array rather than a vector is in a
 program that needs to know the names of the months of the year.
 It’s very